-Rose Zhang was 13 years old when she realized that she was a transgender girl.
+Rose Zhang was 13 years old when she realized she was a trans girl.
 Rose told her brother, but the trans teen kept her gender identity hidden from her parents for about two years.
 Even then, coming out to them didn’t happen on her terms.
 Rose’s mother, Jessie, noticed that Rose had started hanging out with more girls and fewer boys.
 Worried about the behavioral shift, she asked Rose’s brother about it.
 At first, he tried to protect his sister.
 But Jessie eventually dragged the secret out of him.

 Like many parents, Jessie struggled with the revelation.
 “For the first six months, I think I was in a stage of confusion,” Jessie says.
 “My first question was, what does that mean?
 Does that mean you’re feeling like a girl and are emotionally thinking about it that way?
 Do you want to go through a physical thing?”